Phaethon: Phaethon as a legitimate offspring

 Nonnus' late version of the story is one of the two extensive narratives to survive, the other being Ovid's.
-Unlike other versions, Nonnus' is one of the few where Phaethon is a legitimate offspring of a married couple, with his motivation shifting from need to prove his parentage to him wanting to imitate his idolized father.
 In Nonnus' account, found in his epic Dionysiaca, Hermes tells Dionysus the tragic story of Phaethon.
 Helios and the beautiful nymph Clymene fall in love and get married with her father Oceanus' blessing, and together they have Phaethon.
 Phaethon is raised by his parents, in the company of Oceanus and the Oceanid nymphs.
 As a boy, he would mimic his father and his daily journey by driving a wagon of his own design, with burning torches standing in for the fire.
 When he grows up, he begs his father to let him drive his chariot, but Helios refuses, arguing that sons are not necessarily fit to follow on their fathers' footsteps (bringing up how Ares, Hephaestus, Apollo and Hermes do not hold lightning bolts like their father Zeus does).
 Phaethon nevertheless is not a bit discouraged by his worried father's words, and then pressures him more, as does Clymene; with great reluctance, Helios consents, and gives his son a very extensive and detailed speech about all the dangers and the hazards of the ride.
 He then dresses Phaethon up in his own robes, helmet and solar crown and gives him the reins.
 With a final warning from his father, Phaethon yokes the horses and ascends in the sky, as his mother Clymene cheerfully waves him goodbye, still unaware of the danger that awaits her son.
 Like in all other versions, his ride is a disaster, as he burns the Earth.
 Zeus then kills him with a lightning bolt, and places him among the stars as the constellation Auriga, the charioteer of the heavens.
 Nonnus's version of the events is similar to that of Lucian, as both make (or imply) Clymene a wife to Helios, their son Phaethon born in marriage, and Clymene is actively present in persuading Helios to let their son drive the chariot.